-At December 31, 2022 and 2021, the Company had restricted cash of \$185.8 million and \$510.6 million, respectively, related to broker collateral on the Company's derivative investments.
+At December 31, 2023 and 2022, the Company had restricted cash of \$614.5 million and \$185.8 million, respectively, related to broker collateral on the Company's derivative investments.

-Certain non-cash transactions have been excluded from the statement of cash flows in 2022 and 2021.
-In 2022, these amounts include capitalized bond interest of \$5.5 million, loss from equity method partnerships of (\$2.8) million and exchange transactions resulting in net bond disposals of \$8.6 million, a partnership acquisition of \$8.6 million, and separate account seed money transfer of \$13.7 million.
-In 2021, these amounts include capitalized bond interest of \$9.5 million, income from equity method partnerships of \$8.0 million and exchange transactions resulting in net disposals of \$8.6 million.
+Certain non-cash transactions have been excluded from the statement of cash flows in 2023 and 2022.
+In 2023, these amounts include capitalized bond and bank loan interest of \$3.4 million and loss from equity method partnerships of (\$5.9) million.
+In 2022, these amounts include capitalized bond interest of \$5.5 million, loss from equity method partnerships of (\$2.8) million and exchange transactions resulting in net bond disposals of \$8.6 million, a partnership acquisition of \$8.6 million and separate account seed money transfer of \$13.7 million.